Cycling Norway – All you need to know to plan a bike trip to North Cape

 Click to open

-Weather rarely friend to the adventure cyclist here, we ourselves had our morale knocked out during several days of unremitting rain.
+Weather is rarely a friend to the adventure cyclist here, we ourselves had our morale knocked out during several days of unremitting rain.

-Norway is very extended in latitude, has a rugged coastline, plateaus, and mountain ranges, so there are different climates to be taken into account.
+Norway is very extended in latitude and has a rugged coastline, plateaus, and mountain ranges, so there are different climates to be taken into account.

 Weather along the Norwegian Atlantic Coast is wet, characterized by the frequent passage of weather fronts so that clouds, rain, and wind dominate throughout the year.